ministryofjustice/security-guidance/docs/patch-management-guide.md

 ## Contact details

--   Contact the Cyber Assistance Team for advice on risk, scanning and patching: [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk).
--   Contact the Operational Security Team to report a vulnerability alert, or to add a URL to the MoJ Web Check system: [OperationalSecurityTeam@justice.gov.uk](mailto:OperationalSecurityTeam@justice.gov.uk).
+Contact the Security Team for advice on risk, scanning and patching, to report a vulnerability alert, or to add a URL to the MoJ Web Check system: [security@justice.gov.uk](mailto:security@justice.gov.uk).

 ## Feedback